skylovely/ServerSync-iOS/README.md

 Copy `ServerSync.swift` into your project.

-(Optional) If you want to calibrate with Google's server, then Copy `GoogleCalibrate.swift` into your project.
+(Optional) If you want to calibrate using Google's server, then Copy `GoogleCalibrate.swift` into your project.

 Usage
 -----